Fake Love (BTS song): Commercial performance

 "Fake Love" was a commercial success in South Korea.
 It debuted at number six on the Gaon Digital Chart for issue date of May 19, 2018.
 The following week, it climbed to number one and also peaked at number one on the component Download Chart.
 The single remained in the top five of the digital chart for five consecutive weeks before falling for the week of June 30, 2018.
 "Fake Love" was the third best-performing song of the June 2018 issue of the Gaon Monthly Digital Chart based on digital sales, streaming, and background music (instrumental track) downloads.
 It was eventually the 19th best-selling song of 2018 in South Korea, selling over 680,480,472 digital units.
 In addition, the song peaked at number one on the Billboard K-pop Hot 100 on the chart issue dated May 26, 2018.
 "Fake Love" received platinum certifications, for both streaming and download, from the Korea Music Content Association (KMCA), denoting over 100 million streams and 2.5 million digital download sales, respectively.

 "Fake Love" debuted and peaked at number 10 on the US Billboard Hot 100 on the issue date of June 2, 2018, selling 29,000 digital copies, which was the highest debut on the chart for that week.
 It became BTS' first top-ten entry on the chart and the highest-charting song by a Korean band in the United States, surpassing their own record achieved with 2017 song "Mic Drop" at number 28.
 BTS also became the second K-pop act to chart a top-ten song in the country after Psy achieved it with "Gangnam Style" and "Gentleman" in 2012 and 2013, respectively.
 The single appeared at number seven on the Billboard Streaming Songs chart with 27.8 million streams in its opening week, becoming their first top-ten on the chart.
 It also became their fifth number one on the US World Digital Songs chart.
 On the Pop Songs chart, the single peaked at number 34 in the week of July 21, 2018.
 It was certified gold by the Recording Industry Association of America (RIAA), for track equivalent sales of 500,000 units becoming BTS' third song to do so.
 "Fake Love" debuted and peaked at number 22 on the Canadian Hot 100 chart.
 In the United Kingdom, it debuted at number 42 on the Singles Chart, and reached number 3 on the Indie Chart.
 "Fake Love" appeared on the Australian Singles Chart at number 36, which later became its peak.
 It was certified gold by the Australian Recording Industry Association (ARIA) for track-equivalent sales of 35,000.
-The song peaked at number one in both Malaysia and Singapore, and also made a top-ten debut on the South African music chart.
+The song peaked at number one in both Malaysia and Singapore.
 Additionally, it made top 40 appearances in Austria, New Zealand, Russia, Scotland, Slovakia, Switzerland and Flemish region of Belgium.